-Certain legal matters with respect to the common stock and warrant shares offered pursuant to this registration statement will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
+Certain legal matters with respect to the securities offered pursuant to this registration statement will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
+Certain legal matters may be passed upon for any agents or underwriters by counsel for such agents or underwriters identified in the applicable prospectus supplement.